jalalahmadi201820/MBDP_A_Multivariate_Bayesian_Directional_Predictor/CNNPred/README.md

 To run any proposed idea:

 1. Place the repository folder inside your project directory.
-2. Execute the corresponding script for the desired idea.
+2. Execute the corresponding script for the desired Method.